jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### Bug Fixes / Closed Issues
 * [CHEF-SERVER-154](https://github.com/chef/cinc-server/issues/154)
-  Do not enable automatic/unattended upgrades of Chef Server on RHEL when the packagecloud repository has been added for add-ons are present.
+  Do not enable automatic/unattended upgrades of CINC Server on RHEL when the packagecloud repository has been added for add-ons are present.
   If this has already been enabled prior to this point, disable it on the next reconfigure.